sliaskonis/ECE180-High-Performance-Computing/README.md

     - Implement code optimization techniques to enhance the performance of the Sobel filter, focusing on methods like: loop interchange, loop unrolling, function inlining, etc.
     - Use compiler optimizations to further improve the code performance (e.g register allocation, restrict pointer declarations)
     - Code profiling and analysis

-2. **Assignment 2: Message Passing with MPI**
+2. **Assignment 2: Parallelizing KMeans clustering using OpenMP**
-    - Explored communication between distributed systems using MPI.
+    - Identifying the parallelizable sections of the algorithm and implementing them using OpenMP.
+    - Applying optimizations to enhance the parallelized algorithm, such as minimizing critical or atomic sections of the code and utilizing reduction techniques.
+    - Using AVX/SSE instructions to boost performance in areas where parallelization is not effective.

-3. **Assignment 3: GPU Programming with CUDA**
+3. **Assignment 3: Introduction to CUDA: Convolutions**
-    - Accelerated performance for computational problems using GPU parallelism.
+ -

 4. **Assignment 4: Performance Profiling and Optimization**
     - Optimized an application and profiled it using `gprof` and `nvprof`.